newrelic/nr-reports/README.md

 ### Manifest File

 The recommended way to specify reports to run when invoking the engine is via a manifest file.
-A manifest file is a JSON file containing an array of report definitions.
-Each report definition is a JSON object with a set of common properties and one or more additional properties that are particular to the report type.
+A manifest file is a [JSON](https://www.json.org/json-en.html) or [YAML](https://yaml.org/) file containing an array of report definitions.
+Each report definition is an object with a set of common properties and one or more additional properties that are particular to the report type.
 The following sections show the supported common properties and the properties supported by each report type.

 An [example manifest file](./examples/manifest.json) is provided in the `examples` directory that shows how to define both a template report and a